-Stars of the original “Star Wars” trilogy reunited Wednesday night at Disneyland’s Star Wars: Galaxy’s Edge during the dedication ceremony for the new Millenium Falcon: Smugglers Run ride.
+Stars of the original “Star Wars” trilogy reunited May 29 at Disneyland’s Star Wars: Galaxy’s Edge during the dedication ceremony for the new Millenium Falcon: Smugglers Run ride.

-Smugglers Run is the first ride to open in the new “Star Wars”-themed land, which launches on Friday.
+Smugglers Run is the first ride to open in the new “Star Wars”-themed land, which launches for the general public on June 24, after a soft opening to reservation holders in May.
 A second ride will open later this year.

 At the dedication ceremony, held in the new park in front of a life-size Millenium Falcon, Disney chairman and CEO Bob Iger was joined on stage by none other than “Star Wars” creator George Lucas and actors Billy Dee Williams, the original Lando Calrissian; Mark Hamill, who plays Luke Skywalker, and Harrison Ford, who brought to life Han Solo.